 12.4 Any member or body subject to sanction must be informed of the accusation giving rise to the charge, and has the right to defend his/her/it -self before the body deciding the sanction, and where possible, to respond in person to and question the complainant at that organizational level.

 12.5 Any sanctioned member or institution has the right to appeal the decision to the higher competent body, up to and including the Convention.

 12.6 Sanctions, once voted, take effect immediately, even if appealed.
 All sanctions must be ratified by the competent superior body, which may modify or quash sanctions imposed by the subordinate body.

-12.7 At a delegated Convention, delegates elect in a separate vote a Control Commission, whose members may not simultaneously serve on the Central Committee.
+12.7 At a Convention, members or delegates present elect in a separate vote a Control Commission, whose members may not simultaneously serve on the Central Committee.
 The task of the Control Commission is to ensure compliance by both members and leadership institutions with the statutes and norms of functioning of SA.
 The Control Commission may initiate inquiries on its own, or at the request of members or institutions.
 It determines the form of the inquiry and has the right to call any member as a witness.
 It formulates recommendations to the regular institutions, which alone are authorized to take executive decisions.